shanep/shanep.github.io/docs/cs554/index.md

 - No class this week.
 Use class time to prepare for your individual meetings starting next week.
 Please prepare the following to review.
 - Identify at least one conference or journal that you may be able to publish in.
   - Look into previous work
   - What template do you need
   - What tracks are there? (short paper, research, poster, etc.)
 - A Related Work section that incorporates the papers you have presented
 - A Methodology or Architecture diagram
 - At least one research question

 ### Week 11

 #### Mon 10/28

-- Each student will have a 30 minute individual meeting
+- Each student will have 10-20 minutes review their work from the previous week.
-- Individual meeting with: Sean and Matt
+- You will need to show the following:
+  - Related Work section
+  - Methodology or Architecture diagram
+  - At least one research question
+  - What conference or journal you are targeting

 #### Wed 10/30

-- Present research papers in class AND present what journals/conferences you found
+- Continue presenting work.
+- Set goals for following week and update progress notes

 ### Week 12

 #### Mon 11/04

-- Each student will have a 30 minute individual meeting
+- Each student will present the following sections of their paper:
-- Individual meeting with: Alex Sharif
+  - Methodology/Architecture (complete)

 #### Wed 11/06

-- Present research papers in class.
+- Continue presenting work.
+- Set goals for following week and update progress notes

 ### Week 13

-- Bonus Week!
+#### Mon 11/11 and Wed 11/13

+- Present the completed Evaluation/Results Section

 ### Week 14